danbz/aesthetic-programming/source/8-Que(e)ryData/Readme.md

 Broadly speaking, there are three types of errors:

 1. **Syntax errors** are problems with the syntax, also known as parsing errors.
 These errors — such as spelling errors or missing a closed bracket — tend to be easier to catch, and can be detected by a parser (in this case the browser).
-  > SyntaxError: missing ) after argument list
+  > SyntaxError: missing `)` after argument list

 2. **Runtime errors** happen during the execution of a program while the syntax is correct.
   The web browser console is the place to understand these errors.
 Below shows two examples of runtime errors:
   If we remove the conditional checking `if (getImg){}` within the `draw()` function, the program cannot initially load the image as it takes some time to process the web API request.
 The error will keep on showing in the web console until the program successfully parses the image URL.
   >
-  > p5.js says: loadImage() was expecting String for parameter #0 (zero-based index), received an empty variable instead.
-If not intentional, this is often a problem with scope: [https://p5js.org/examples/data-variable-scope.html] at about:srcdoc:94:6.[https://github.com/processing/p5.js/wiki/Local-server]
+  > p5.js says: `loadImage()` was expecting `String` for parameter `#0` (zero-based index), received an empty variable instead.
+If not intentional, this is often a problem with scope: <https://p5js.org/examples/data-variable-scope.html> at about:srcdoc:94:6. <https://github.com/processing/p5.js/wiki/Local-server>
   Wrong API key sent to the server.
-It is a more critial error because the program cannot extract the image and display it on the screen:
+It is a more critical error because the program cannot extract the image and display it on the screen:
   >
   > p5.js says: It looks like there was a problem loading your json.
 Try checking if the file path is correct, or running a local server.